 Our chickens are processed at our farm on a small-scale, clean processing set up.
 Processing on-farm allows us to keep our chickens from day one to the day they are ready to go into freezer in the same location.
 This means no transportation (i.e. stress) the day before they are processed.
 This keeps our birds calm right up to and through the time of processing.
 The resulting meat is of much higher quality because the birds have not pumped a bunch of stress hormones throughout their body.

-1. We are feeding our chickens non-GMO grain.
+1. We are feeding our chickens non-GMO grain that is locally sourced and ground fresh each week.
 We have located a local growers cooperative that produces organic and transitional (farms in the process of being certified organic) feed.
+We also find farmers close to our farm.
 This feed costs significantly more than the GMO-adulterated feeds that grocery store chickens are fed.
 Conventionally grown corn is also heavily subsidized by government funds.
 This creates an artificially cheap ingredient (we are paying for at the IRS instead of at the register) in feeds made for supermarket chickens.
 To keep from going too far down this rabbit trail here, I recommend you check out the documentary King Corn to further explore the cost of cheap corn and its impact on our food in the U.S.

 2. We are also factoring in the cost of our labor at a level that will support our family’s needs.
 Grocery store chicken’s low price is subsidized by very low-income labor in factory settings.
 Most of the time the laborers at the chicken factories are not able to support their families with that income, so another income or government subsidies are used to supplement the chicken factory income.
 The goal of our farm is to operate it in a way that covers the cost of our family’s needs without supplemental income from the government or an off-farm job.